 The interrupted video call interview on live TV news that went viral

-In the space of a week, I’ve done two video calls with clients.
-The first was with Sukhdev in Hounslow, the second with Francois in Chiswick.
+In the space of a week, I’ve done two video calls with clients, both living in London.
+The first was with a client called Sukhdev, the second a gentleman named Francois.

 The experience wasn’t much different from meeting someone in person.
 With Sukhdev, the main difference involved descriptions of individuals and locations from his past.
 In person, this would elicit a presentation of a family photo album or framed pictures from the mantelpiece.
 Since this wasn’t feasible, we engaged in a comprehensive conversation about the height, idiosyncrasies and clothing of the most important people in his story.